yadensann/API-Challenge/README.md

 ______________________________________________

-Created a heat map that displays the humidity for every city from part I of the homework.
+Created a heat map that displays the humidity for every city from part one of the homework.

 Made a clean DataFrame by dropping all null values to find ideal weather condition: